Your cookie preferences

 Choose between our wide range of fibre broadband deals on Uswitch.

-As previously mentioned, from how it's written.
-A byte is an uppercase 'B' and a bit is a lowercase 'b'.
+You can tell the difference between both file type from how it's written in the unit of measurement.
+A byte is used with an uppercase 'B' and a bit is a lowercase 'b'.
 If it says MB, all capitals, then it is a megabyte.
-If it says Mb, then it is a megabit.
+If it says Mb with a lowercase 'b', then it is a megabit.

 There is one exception to this, of course, and it is the symbol for kilobit, which is 'kb', all lowercase.
 But these file sizes are so small nowadays that you shouldn't really see much of them.